 Right at Home: Decorators warm to olive wood, hue

 This undated photo provided by Article shows their tufted olive green velvet Chester sofa, which is a chic, sophisticated way to bring the trending color into a space.
-This undated photo provided by Article shows their tufted olive green velvet Chester sofa, which is a chic, sophisticated way to bring the trending color into a space.
+Olive trees, native to the Mediterranean region, are among nature's oldest trees, and they look it.

 Add your comments below